distributed-system-analysis/pbench/contrib/ansible/openshift/README.md

 [lb]

+[pbench-controller:vars]
+register_all_nodes=False

+By default, tools registration is done on only two of the nodes, setting the register_all_nodes to True will register tools on all of the nodes.

 ### Run
-Currently for pbench is run under the root user, so the playbook also needs to run as root.
+Currently pbench is run under the root user, so the playbook also needs to run as root.
 ```
 $ ansible-playbook -i /path/to/inventory --extra-vars '{ "ansible_ssh_private_key_file":"" }' pbench_register.yml
 ```